Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble

-In Equation \eqref{Q:gibbs.cond.prin2}, $L_n = \frac{1}{n} \sum_{i=1}^n \delta_{X_i}$ is the corresponding empirical measure for $Z_n$ and $\Gamma = \{ \gamma : \int x \gamma(dx) \in A \}$ is the corresponding constraint of $Z_n$.
-In fact, even though this approach is named by the ``Gibbs" conditioning principle, its logic exactly follows Boltzmann's derivation of the canonical ensemble.
-As a consequence of the Gibbs conditioning principle, it provides a mathematical foundation of why using the maximum entropy principle with certain constraint works to find the canonical distribution \cite{zabell1980rates, van1981maximum}.
-On the other hand, our approach is direct to find the asymptotic behavior of conditional probability \eqref{Q:gibbs.cond.prin} on the basis of two things: (i) the subsystem is asymptotically small in relative to the total system and (ii) the distribution of the heat bath converges to a limiting distribution (or satisfies a large deviation principle) by appropriate shifting and scaling.
-Intuitively, under this framework, the distribution of the small subsystem should consist of its unconditional distribution and a weight from the ``bias" as a function of a linear approximation of that limiting distribution (or the large deviation rate function) of the heat bath.
-As we mentioned above, our approach follows Gibbs' theory for the canonical distribution which involved the idea of ``heat bath" that contributes a ``bias" to the system.
-In short, the common point of our approach and the Gibbs conditional principle is that both sides started with a very similar question concerning fundamental importance in statistical mechanics and adopted the concept of conditional probability to describe that problem.
-However, the method of solving the problem on each side has a very different philosophy, the Gibbs conditional principle is about counting statistics by Boltzmann's logic and ours is inspired by the idea of heat bath from Gibbs.
+On the other hand, our approach is direct to find the asymptotic behavior of conditional probability \eqref{Q:gibbs.cond.prin} on the basis of two things: (i) a measurable function of the subsystem is asymptotically small relative to the function of the whole and (ii) the distribution of the measurable function of the heat bath converges to a limiting distribution by appropriate shifting and scaling.
+Intuitively, under this framework, the distribution of the measurable function of the subsystem shall consist of its unconditional distribution and a weight from a linear approximation of the limiting distribution of the measurable function of the heat bath.
+As we mentioned above, our approach follows Gibbs' theory for the canonical distribution, which involved the idea of ``heat bath" that contributes a ``bias" to the system.
+The common point of our approach and the Gibbs conditional principle is that both sides started with a very similar question of fundamental importance in statistical mechanics and adopted the concept of conditional probability to describe that problem.
+However, the method of solving the problem on each side has a very different philosophy, the Gibbs conditional principle is about counting statistics by Boltzmann's logic, and ours is inspired by the idea of a heat bath from Gibbs.